Thomas Parr (courtier): Education

-Marriage
+Marriage and issue

 Thomas Parr married Maud Green (6 April 1492 – 1 December 1531), daughter of Sir Thomas Green, in 1508.
 Before the birth of their most famous offspring, Catherine, Maud gave birth to a son.
 This occurred not long after Maud and Thomas' marriage.
 Their happiness at the birth proved short lived as the baby soon died and his name remains unknown.
 After the birth of their fourth child, Anne, Maud fell pregnant again – in circa 1517, the year of her husband's death.
 The child, however, either miscarried or was stillborn, or succumbed in very early infancy to an illness.
-Whatever the cause of the tragic loss, it may have been somewhat of a relief on a practical level as the baby had arrived at a difficult juncture in Maud's life, with her husband dying and she being appointed executrix of his estate.

 The surviving children of Sir Thomas and Maud were: